CCI-MOC/hil/docs/network-drivers.md

     http://schema.massopencloud.org/haas/v0/switches/delln3000

-It requires the same additional fields as the powerconnect driver, plus an additional field "dummy_vlan" like the nexus driver, which should a JSON number corresponding to an unused VLAN id on the switch.
-Unlike the nexus switch, this dummy vlan must exists otherwise you cannot set it as the native vlan, but this vlan should not be used for any networks.
+It requires the same additional fields as the powerconnect driver, plus an additional field "dummy_vlan" like the nexus driver, which should be a JSON number corresponding to an unused VLAN id on the switch.
+Unlike the nexus switch, this dummy vlan must exist otherwise you cannot set it as the native vlan, but this vlan should not be used for any networks.

 #### switch_register_port